Meet the Team

 Andy Filby, Health Inequalities Programme Manager

-Andrew Filby has worked with the Peninsular Cancer Alliance since October 2022.
+Andrew Filby has worked with the Peninsula Cancer Alliance since October 2022.
 His main workstreams surround the Health Inequalities programme and Core 20 plus programme, which aim to negate unfair and avoidable differences in health across the population, and between different groups within society, that arise from unequal distribution of economic, social and environmental conditions.

 Andy also supports the Colorectal and Gynae programmes and closely works with the programme rolling out the Lynch testing across the Peninsular.